Suicide Prevention Research Program

 Guided by the principles of social justice, client self-determination, and the respect and dignity of all individuals, the SPRP is the only center of its kind focused on having a direct impact on the lives of individuals at risk of suicide through a multi-pronged, collaborative approach that coordinates the expertise and experience of researchers, practitioners, and community advocates to advance knowledge and develop and improve translatability and adaptation of interventions to mitigate risk of suicide.

-The SPRP offers a number of trainings and workshops offered to students in mental health graduate programs (i.e., social work, psychology).
+The SPRP offers a number of trainings and workshops to academic institutions, mental health organizations, and students in mental health.
 Ranging from 1-day intensive trainings to 2-week workshops, topics include:

 - Teaching Mental Health Professions to Identify, Assess, and Treat Youth Suicide